SAP-archive/btp-extend-workflow-cai-msteams/Part3/README.md

    * **Connect**: Ship your bot to one or several messaging platforms.

-     Here we integrate CAI bot with Microsoft Teams
+     Here we integrate SAP Conversational AI bot with Microsoft Teams

    * **Monitor**: See how users are communicating with your bot, check if the bot is understanding users correctly, and make updates to the bots intents/entities.
 Monitoring also lets you see what your users want, and gives you ideas of what additional capabilities you could add to the bot.

 ## Step 2 - Configure the Action to trigger Leave Request workflow

 ### 2.1.
-Go to the Bot Builder tab of CAI and open **leave-request** skill
+Go to the Bot Builder tab of SAP Conversational AI and open **leave-request** skill

    ![CAI Leave Request skill](./images/cai_build_lr.png)